manasbir/sqrt-optimizooooooor/README.md

 hackers delight/oz math.sol

-in solidity the decimals dont matter, so checks are easy
+in solidity the decimals dont matter, so checks are easy i dont think yul math saves gas lol

-oz doesnt use checks but instead relies on the fact that the guesses made are good and actually more efficient than recursion
+oz doesnt use checks but instead relies on the fact that the guesses made are good and perhaps more efficient than recursion, i thinks thats due to checks

+a way to counteract this is to only check after a certain amount of guesses

 # todo
 -make the oz guessing system in python (will do js or c++ if too hard)